FabFilter Saturn 2 Help

-The XLFO is like a classic LFO but it can do so much more!
-It can also be used as a 16 step sequencer with an individual glide parameter for every step.
+The XLFO is like a classic LFO (Low Frequency Oscillator) on steroids: it can do so much more!
+It can be a regular LFO, but it can also turn into a 16-step sequencer with an individual glide setting for every step.
 The display shows the waveform that is used by the XLFO.
 Steps can be freely added or deleted to shape the funkiest of waveforms.

-To add an XLFO as a modulation source, click the + button in the source selection bar and click New XLFO.
+To add an XLFO as a modulation source, click the + button in the modulation section and click New XLFO.

-At the left of the XLFO interface, you find the global parameters that affect the entire waveform:
+At the left, you will find the global parameters that affect the entire waveform:

 When using any of the synchronized cycle lengths (16 to 1/64, measured in bars) the frequency knob changes into the Offset knob.
 It now acts like a cycle length multiplier and therefore is capable of changing the cycle length relative to the host tempo, from half to two times the host tempo.
 Click the dots around the knob to jump to certain predefined offsets for dotted and triplet synchronization.
-Note: the Offset parameter is not a modulation target, but you can modulate the Phase offset instead.
+Note that the Offset knob is also a modulation target.

-The XLFO can be restarted at any point using MIDI if the MIDI sync option is enabled at the top-right corner of the frequency knob.
-When activated a note-on MIDI message (e.g. pressing a key) will restart the cycle of the waveform (to the point set by the Phase offset slider).
+The XLFO can be restarted at any point using MIDI if one of the MIDI sync options is enabled at the top-right corner of the frequency knob.
+In the Retrigger mode, any note-on MIDI message (e.g. pressing a key) will restart the cycle of the waveform (to the point set by the Phase offset slider).
+If set to Legato mode, the XLFO will only be triggered by the first note-on MIDI message, and won't retrigger on successive notes while notes are still being held down.

 This function makes it possible to use the XLFO as an arpeggiator.
 When you enable Snap, a small piano keyboard appears, the range of the XLFO turns into 2 octaves, and steps "snap" to notes on the piano keyboard.
 Now when you modulate a frequency parameter, turn the slot level to maximum, and the total amount of modulation will exactly correspond to 2 octaves.